 This post may contain affiliate links, meaning I get a small commission if you decide to make a purchase through my links, at no extra cost to you.
 I will only recommend products that I regularly use and love!

-- Cilantro: Is known to help detox the liver, this is especially important if our immune system is stressed.
-Cilantro also has lots of vitamins and minerals.
-It is also another anti-inflammatory food.
+- Cilantro: Known to help the body detoxify and support liver function, this is especially important when your immune system is under stress.
+Cilantro is also naturally anti-inflammatory and full of vitamins and minerals.

-- Turkey: This lean protein source is rich in nutrients like B vitamins, zinc, and iron.
+- Turkey: This lean protein source provides essential amino acids and is rich in nutrients like B vitamins, zinc, and iron.

 Gluten-Free Ginger Turkey Noodle Soup Recipe: